Sons and Daughters (Australian TV series): Episodes

 Although Sons and Daughters was screened by all stations of the Seven Network, and many regional stations and affiliates, each station scheduled the series independently and at their own pace, in a combination of 30-minute and 60-minute episodes.
-The table below refers only to the original broadcast dates by ATN7, the Sydney station of the Seven Network.
-ATN is generally considered to be the “home station” of Sons and Daughters as it was filmed at their studios in Epping, New South Wales.
+The table below refers only to the original broadcast dates by ATN7, the Sydney station of the Seven Network, and HSV7, its counterpart in Melbourne.
+For the first two seasons, both stations transmitted the serial at the same time and pace, except for a brief period in early 1983 when the Sydney station was an episode or two behind Melbourne.
+In subsequent seasons they scheduled the show independently of each other, partly because Sydney moved to screening it in an hour-long format a year earlier than Melbourne.
+Melbourne broadcasts were ahead of Sydney for two seasons, after which Sydney took the lead and completed the series two weeks earlier than Melbourne.

 International Broadcasting

 Ireland

-Debuted on the RTÉ One network in October 1984 airing Friday's at 2pm The series has been repeated multiple times on RTE throughout the 80's and 90's during their afternoon schedule.
+Debuted on the RTÉ One network in October 1984 airing on Fridays at 2pm.
+The series has been repeated multiple times on RTE throughout the 80s and 90s during their afternoon schedule.

 New Zealand

 Sons and Daughters debuted on TV2 as a feature-length telemovie (the first three episodes) on Sunday 9 February 1986 at 7.25pm.

 The series was then shown on TV2 as five half-hour episodes every week at 6.00pm, Monday to Friday, all year round (as opposed to four half-hour, or, two one-hour weekly episodes, for approximately ten months, as broadcast in Australia) from Monday 10 February 1986 until Friday 22 July 1988.
 Kim Lewis, Antonia Murphy and Ian Rawlings appeared as overseas guests on Telethon in June 1988, after the series had been cancelled in Australia.

 On Monday 25 July 1988, the series was moved to TV One and aired at 5.25pm as a lead-in to the Network News at Six.
 The final episode of Sons and Daughters was broadcast on Wednesday 13 December 1989 at 5.25pm.